MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/03a-joins.md

 Adventure Works Cycles sells directly to retailers, who must be invoiced for their orders.
 You have been tasked with writing a query to generate a list of invoices to be sent to customers.

 1. Retrieve customer orders
-    - As an initial step towards generating the invoice report, write a query that returns the company name from the **SalesLT.Customer** table, and the sales order ID and total due from the **SalesLT.SalesOrderHeader** table.
+    - As an initial step towards generating the invoice report, write a query that returns the company name from the **SalesLT.Customer** table, and the purchase order number and total due (calculated as the sub-total + tax + freight) from the **SalesLT.SalesOrderHeader** table.
 2. Retrieve customer orders with addresses
     - Extend your customer orders query to include the *Main Office* address for each customer, including the full street address, city, state or province, postal code, and country or region
     - **Tip**: Note that each customer can have multiple addressees in the **SalesLT.Address** table, so the database developer has created the **SalesLT.CustomerAddress** table to enable a many-to-many relationship between customers and addresses.
 Your query will need to include both of these tables, and should filter the results so that only *Main Office* addresses are included.